4 Essential Facets For An Upwards Career Trajectory

 Know How To Get There

 Having a goal isn’t just about the goal in and of itself; it’s about making decisions and taking choices that will enable you to get there.
 For example, if you want to be a BSN qualified nurse, then you need to ensure you are working yourself into a position where you can undertake a RN to BSN online qualification, as well as how you’re going to fund it.
-If you want to be a CEO of a Fortune 500 company, then you need the right qualifications and experience that are going to help you reach that point.
+If you want to be a CEO of a Fortune 500 company, then you need to study hard to get into a good college, get the right qualifications, and obtain the appropriate experience that are going to help you reach that point.
 Even if you’re not able to embark on these next steps at this point in time, knowing what the next step is will be vital for a good, upward career trajectory.

 Don’t Get Lost In The Minutia